apache/db-jdo/README.txt

 You need Maven version 1.0.1 or 1.0.2.
 You can download maven from http://maven.apache.org/start/download.html

-- antlr
-The JDORI uses antlr version 2.7.3 to implement the query compiler.
-We asked to add this version to the maven repository, but until this happens you need to manually add antlr 2.7.3 to your local maven repository.
-Please download version 2.7.3 from http://www.antlr.org/download/antlr-2.7.3.jar and copy it to your local maven repository: cp antlr-2.7.3.jar $HOME/.maven/repository/antlr/jars/antlr-2.7.3.jar

 - JNDI implementation (fscontext.jar and providerutil.jar)
 The JNDI test cases in ri11, fostore20 and tck20 need a JNDI implementation.
 To configure this please check the property jndi in project.properties of ri11,